 - Convince you to use their agency by making the case for outsourcing

 - Help an individual marketer to decide if they want to work in-house or for an agency

-I've written this article with as neutral and unbiased perspective as possible.
-To help you understand the case for and against both options.
-Although my personal opinion is you should use a blend of both, because alone neither is perfect.
+I've written this article with as neutral and unbiased perspective as possible, to help you understand the case for and against both options.
+In summary my personal opinion is you should use a blend of both, because alone neither is perfect.

 This advice is written with the owner of a small business (5-50 employees) in mind.
 To be fully transparency my company helps our customers in both ways.
 I also have experience of working for 18 years as an in-house marketer and the last two years in an agency.

 What does it mean to outsource your marketing?

 You can outsource many aspects of your business and marketing is no different.
 Outsourcing your marketing is when you delegate responsibility for all, or part of your marketing to someone who is not an employee of your company.
 You can outsource marketing to an individual or a company.

 Broadly speaking there are two different ways to market your business

 - Outsource - Get someone else to do it